bonomani/devmon/docs/TEMPLATES.md

 ### MATCH transform
 This transform addresses the issue found in MIBs that mix different data types in just two columns.
-It either separates these mixed tables into distinct ones or rearranges them to have more columns
+It either separates these mixed tables into distinct ones or rearranges them to have more columns.
 For example, the MIB for the TRIDIUM building management system contains a table with two columns: outputName and outputValue.
 ```